andrewc4662/sep11-freedom-project/README.md

 by Andrew Chacon

 ## Context
 The "Freedom Project" for SEP11 is all about using code and sftware to makean impat on the world such as an attempt on fixing a big world problem.
-The purpose of this blog is to X.
+The purpose of this blog is to spread awarness but in a fun and interesting way.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making a videogame and a website on Global warming but maibnly air pollution.
+This blog will walk through my process of independently studying pollution in order to make a huge impact on the way we think about pollution and to help spread awarness of the huge growing problem.

 ## Links